CLOVETHEDESTROYER/speech-assistant-openai/README.md

 - **Scenario Management**:
   - Define custom personas, prompts, and voice configurations for varied call interactions.
   - CRUD operations for custom scenarios.
-- **Transcription Services**:
+- **Enhanced Transcription Services**:
-  - Automatic transcription of recorded Twilio calls.
+  - Automatic transcription of recorded Twilio calls with conversation flow analysis
+  - Enhanced transcript endpoints with participant identification and conversation structure
-  - Webhook for receiving completed transcripts from Twilio.
+  - Webhook for receiving completed transcripts from Twilio with automatic enhancement
-  - Local storage of transcripts for quick retrieval.
+  - Local storage of transcripts with enhanced metadata for quick retrieval
-  - Endpoints to list and fetch stored transcripts, including detailed sentence-by-sentence data with speaker channels.
+  - Endpoints to list and fetch enhanced transcripts with filtering options
+  - Detailed sentence-by-sentence data with speaker channels, roles, and conversation flow
-  - Direct transcription of uploaded audio files using OpenAI Whisper.
+  - Direct transcription of uploaded audio files using OpenAI Whisper
+  - Import functionality to enhance existing Twilio transcripts
 - **Authentication & Authorization**:
   - Secure JWT-based authentication (access and refresh tokens).
   - OAuth2 compatible token endpoint.